Velliz/anywhere/README.md

 ## Anywhere [BETA]

+> Anywhere is prepared for BETA CYCLE 2 on July 2017

-Anywhere is Output as-a Service (OAAS) Platform to simplify output data in coding.
+Anywhere is Output as-a Service (OAAS) platform to simplify your output and reduce your effort in coding.
-Reduce use of libraries in projects and speed up software development process.
+Anywhere basic concept is by using HTML and CSS for layouting the output and you supply it later with JSON to display data and Anywhere generating the output for you.
-The main feature of **Anywhere** is:
+Until the BETA version, supported feature of **Anywhere** is:

-* PDF Service
+* PDF output
-* MAIL Service
+* MAIL output
-* QR Code Service
+* QR code output
-* Image Placeholder Service
+* Image processing output

-Using HTML and CSS for layout, Data source in JSON.
-Anywhere is generating the output for you.

-Anywhere is powered by [pukoframework](https://github.com/Velliz/pukoframework)

 Checkout [BETA release](https://anywhere.cf) and [User Guide](https://anywhere.cf/guide)

-### TODO

-* Word service
-* Excel service

 ### About

-Made with <3 from **Bandung** Indonesia.
+Anywhere is build on top [pukoframework 1.0.3](https://github.com/Velliz/pukoframework)

 ### Contributing